This 8-day course for women is a backpacking adventure across one of the most remote and geologically interesting areas in the country.

-Learn technical outdoor skills, enjoy the thrills of adventure and engage in stimulating conversations.
-A team of Instructors focus lessons around teamwork, perseverance and personal development.
-Gain the satisfaction that comes from meeting an expedition goal, the growth that comes from learning to work effectively with new peers and the support that comes from sharing in challenging yet nurturing wilderness experiences.
-Whether you are transitioning within the work force or coping with the demands of an established career or preparing for a big life change, this expedition will stretch your comfort zone, enhance your leadership style, and expand your self-awareness and confidence.
+Learn technical outdoor skills, enjoy the thrills of trying something new, and engage in stimulating conversations and lessons in teamwork, perseverance, and personal development.
+Gain the satisfaction that comes from meeting an expedition goal, the growth that comes from learning to work effectively with new peers, and the support that comes from sharing in challenging yet nurturing experiences.

 This course starts within the next week.
 Please call us at 866-467-7651 to assess the possibility of applying for this course!